 We can’t craft a list of secondary strategies without highlighting the importance of revising and proofreading your work.

 Proofread your work for typos and grammar, and review all school names.
-We recommend using online editing apps like Grammarly to search for more obvious errors, but do not rely on bots alone.
-Proofreading apps can catch obvious mistakes, but they lack the context required to catch every type of mistake.
+We recommend using online editing apps like Grammarly to find more obvious errors, but do not rely solely on bots.
+Proofreading apps can catch obvious mistakes, but they lack the context needed to catch every type.
 And they definitely won’t be able to tell you if you have the wrong school name.

 Spelling and grammar mistakes are immediate red flags to admissions committees.
 They exhibit carelessness, which is never a good look for an aspiring doctor.